Here we go again. Articles are popping up everywhere claiming that the open-concept kitchen floorplan is on its way out. Is it true?

-I realize times have changed and the need to have more workspaces in the home has definitely increased.
-But does that mean we need more walls in a home to get rid of the open concept kitchen floorplan?
+I realize times have changed and the need for more workspaces in the home has definitely increased.
+But does that mean we need more walls in a home to get rid of the open-concept kitchen floorplan?

 The Open Concept Kitchen and Living Floorplan

-I will admit that during the past two years I wished at times for more privacy while there were four different Zoom calls happening at the same time in our home.
-It was loud, and hard to think, but I was surprised to read that many now think an open concept kitchen or living floorplan is no longer popular.
+I will admit that a few years ago I wished at times for more privacy while there were four different Zoom calls happening at the same time in our home.
+It was loud and hard to think, but I was surprised to read that many now think an open concept kitchen or living floorplan is no longer popular.

 Personally, I love an open floor plan.
 As a family, we like to play together, dine together, and cook together.
 This means we like a floor plan that allows us all to entertain while still being together.